Getting Help for Drug Addiction

 - Workshops building interpersonal skills and strong support networks.

 Workshops cover a range of topics such as:

 - Health & wellbeing

-Some people wish to remain in treatment for longer than the initial 4-6 week period.
-Depending on your requirements, you may look to move on to our secondary treatment programme.
-For some, this may not be an option due to other commitments but for others this is an essential part of strengthening the foundation made in the primary treatment stage.
+Some people wish to remain in treatment for longer than the initial 28 day programme.
+Depending on your requirements, you may look to move on to secondary treatment with us.
+For some, this may not be an option due to other commitments but for others this is an essential part of strengthening the foundation made in the primary treatment programme.

-During this second stage of the drug rehabilitation programme, clients continue to engage in the therapy programme and explore the issues identified during primary treatment in greater depth.
+During this second stage of treatment, you will continue to engage in the therapy programme and explore the issues identified during primary treatment in greater depth.